 Physiotherapy for Anterior Cruciate Ligament (ACL) Injury

 ACL injuries are a relatively common type of knee injury in athletes.
-They are most common in athletes who participate in pivoting sports such as basketball, AFL (Australian Football league) and Soccer, netball, downhill skiing, soccer, gymnastics, etc.
+They are most common in athletes who participate in pivoting sports such as basketball, AFL (Australian Football League) and Soccer, netball, downhill skiing, soccer, gymnastics, etc.

 It occurs when the anterior cruciate ligament (ACL), one of your knee’s major ligaments, is stretched or torn.